nospig/WeatherStation/README.md

 ## OTA updates

 Password protected OTA updates enabled.
-Set the MD5 hash of your prefered password in Settings.h.
+Set the MD5 hash of your prefered password in UserSettings.h.
 To upload via IP in PlatformIO create a file called uploadPassword.ini in the same folder as platformio.ini with the following contents:

     [password]
     upload_password = xxxxx

-Replace xxxxx with the plain text version of your OTA password.
+Replace xxxxx with the plain text version of your MD5 hash set above.

 ## MQTT